 - No more than one independent study course may count toward the minor in Art History.

-- Courses to be counted in the minor must be taken for a grade (may not be taken pass/fail).
+- Courses to be counted in the minor must be taken for a grade – that is, they may not be taken pass/fail.

-- Students having earned a score of five on their AP exam may have the option of waiving the FA 101 and FA 102 requirement, although the same overall number of courses (six) remains unchanged.
-Students having earned a score of four may waive either 101 or 102, but not both.
+- Students having earned a score of five on their AP exam may have the option of waiving the ARTH 1101 and ARTH 1102 requirement, although the same overall number of courses (six) remains unchanged.
+Students having earned a score of four may waive either ARTH 1101 or ARTH 1102, but not both.

-The introductory art history courses (FA101/FA102) are the proper ones to begin the minor sequence and provide a satisfactory overview for students taking a minor, but it is not our intent that students who become interested in Art History after taking one of the other core level art history courses such as Great Art Capitols (FA 108) or Aspects of Art (FA 109), be required to repeat that material in core level courses.
-These courses could be substituted at the discretion of the chairperson/minor advisor for one or the other of FA 101/FA 102, in the usual substitution and waiver process.
+The introductory Art History courses (ARTH 1101/ARTH 1102) are the proper ones to begin the minor sequence and provide a satisfactory overview for students taking a minor, but it is not our intent that students who become interested in Art History after taking one of the other Core-level Art History courses such as Great Art Capitols (ARTH 1108) or Clues to Seeing (ARTH 1109) be required to repeat that material in Core-level courses.
+These courses could be substituted at the discretion of the chairperson/minor advisor for one or the other of ARTH 1101/ARTH 1102 in the usual substitution and waiver process.

-Students can, if they wish, do all their additional courses for requirement #2 at or above the 300 level.
-There is no necessity that they do any 200-level courses.
+Students can, if they wish, do all their additional courses for requirement #2 at or above the 3000 level.
+There is no necessity that they do any 2000-level courses.
 Students may also do all of their additional four courses in a single chronological area, if they wish, or spread them among two or more areas, so long as they do at least two of them in a single area.
-Students may also select courses in Museum Studies, Critical Theory, and Non-Western Art for the Art History minor (which courses normally fall outside the chronological divisions listed above).
+Students may also select courses in Museum Studies, Critical Theory and Non-Western Art for the Art History minor (which courses normally fall outside the chronological divisions listed above).